vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 ### Other

 * For "system" scripts, log to syslog and let the OS worry about final destination(s), log rotation, etc.
-* Error messages should go to STDOUT, like `echo 'A Bad Thing happened' >&2`.
+* Error messages should go to STDERR, like `echo 'A Bad Thing happened' 1>&2`.
 * Sanity-check that external tools are available using `[ -x '/path/to/tool' ] || { ...error code block... }`.
 * Provide useful messages when things fail.
 * Set `exit` codes, especially when you fail.